 Residential historic districts include: Brooklyn-South Square, Ellis Street Graded School, North Main Street and West Square.

 Exterior painting, a new roof, or repair of original wood windows and details are just a few examples of typical projects that are eligible for a grant.
 A Certificate of Appropriateness from the Historic Preservation Commission is a pre-requisite to receiving a grant.

 Certificate of Appropriateness Application

-Historic Preservation Incentive Grant Packet HPC Design Guidelines
+Historic Preservation Incentive Grant Packet Local Historic Design Guidelines

 For more information, please contact the Staff Liaison listed on this page.